JagdishGadri/chrome-lighthouse-tool/Readme.md

   - Regularly re-audit using Lighthouse to track performance improvements over time.

 - **Iterative Optimization**:
-  - Continuously iterate on optimizations based on audit results and user feedback to ensure ongoing performance enhancements.
+  - Continuously iterate on optimizations based on audit results and user f 4eedback to ensure ongoing performance enhancements.

-## 5. Best Practices for Performance Optimization
+## Best Practices for Performance Optimization

 Strategies to improve performance based on LightHouse recommendations: